Protected for centuries, the magnificent Tibetan Eared Pheasant can be remarkably tame at a quiet mountain nunnery outside of Lhasa. Photo: Paul Holt

 Our ultimate destination is Lhasa, the historic capital of the Tibetan region that has long been isolated from the outside world.
 A visit to this remote city will be a thrilling climax to the tour and we’ll take time to soak up the atmosphere of this magical place and experience some of the fabulous Buddhist culture for which it is famous.
 Among many other species, we would also expect to see Tibet’s three main ornithological attractions - Tibetan Eared Pheasant, Brown-cheeked Laughingthrush, and Giant Babax.
 This tour is guaranteed to be a real adventure and one that will show you birds and places seen by very few.

-Day 1: The tour begins with a flight from London to Beijing.
+Day 1: The tour begins this evening in Beijing.
+Night in Beijing.

-Day 2: We’ll arrive in Beijing in the early morning and transfer to another flight to Xining, the ancient capital of western China’s Qinghai Province.
+Day 2: We’ll transfer to the airport for a flight to Xining, the ancient capital of western China’s Qinghai Province.
 We’ll then drive a couple of hours north to Huzhu Bei Shan, an impressive forested reserve on the border of Qinghai and Gansu provinces.
 Night in Huzhu Bei Shan.

 Day 3: We’ll spend the entire day in the bird rich forests of Huzhu Bei Shan, a reserve that has only recently become accessible to foreigners.
 We’ll be one of only a small number of groups to have visited this amazing site.
 Lush grassy pastures in the valley bottoms, conifer forests on the lower and middle slopes and stands of gnarled junipers at higher elevations all support unique avifauna.
 Conspicuous species here include White-winged Grosbeak and both Hodgson’s and White-throated Redstarts, but it is the more difficult species that are Huzhu’s primary attraction.
 Pheasants rank highly on everyone’s list of difficult birds to see and there are several species here; Common Pheasant should not be too difficult, but Blood and Blue Eared Pheasant, as well as Chinese Grouse and Verreaux’s (or Chestnut-throated) Monal-partridge, will require much more effort, and a modest amount of luck.
 Even in early August the forests abound with bird song, much of it from the many species of Phylloscopus warblers, nine of which (including the localised and recently described Gansu Leaf Warbler) make Huzhu their summer home.
 Other top attractions at this fabulous site include Przevalski’s Nuthatch, White-bellied Redstart, Siberian Rubythroat and Red-flanked Bluetails of the distinctive albocoeruleus form.
 We’ll spend the nights at Huzhu Bei Shan.